 If you fall into any of those groups, getting better at selling can sometimes seem like a maze with no clear path for what to do.
 But that is not necessarily the case as there is one thing that you can do to immediately improve and that is to simply ask good questions when talking with prospects.

-When you first speak with a prospect, either on a cold call, at an event, or in an email, one goal that you can focus on is to simply get the prospect to agree to conversation.
+When you first speak with a prospect, either on a cold call, at an event, or in an email, one goal that you can focus on is to simply get the prospect to agree to have a conversation.
 This could be scheduling an appointment, meeting, phone call, etc.

 In order to determine that it makes sense for both you and your prospect to spend valuable time in a conversation, you should ask a couple of preliminary questions to identify if there is at least a slight fit between what you have to offer and what the prospect needs.
 There is a great chance that the prospect does not need what you have and to avoid you wasting your time, ask a couple of questions to weed those prospects out.